13.1 Graduate Regulations

 For students who have commenced an equivalent graduate program at a recognized university and are relocating to Concordia University of Edmonton, consideration will be given to departmental recommendations for transfer credit which exceeds the limit stated above.
 See department program descriptions for exemptions specific to individual programs.

-Students should note that they cannot apply directly for transfer credit or course exemption; the department, through the MPC, must petition the Faculty of Graduate Studies.
+Students should note that they cannot apply directly for transfer credit, course exemption, or course substitution; the department, through the PAC, must petition the Faculty of Graduate Studies.

 A. Academic Standing